 Unless you are entering a strict Women’s Institute style competition, there is nothing at all wrong with customising a classic recipe to make it your own.
 Unless we’re talking about my classic scones where I take the exact opposite standpoint.

-The Women’s Institute Way
+The Women’s Institute Victoria Sponge

 - Margarine does indeed make a for a lighter and better textured cake than using butter,